 5. Political Interference

 Political interference in higher education has compromised the autonomy of universities, with leadership roles often filled based on political affiliation rather than academic merit [6][15].
-This has led to inefficiency in administration, poor governance, and a stifling of academic freedom [16].
+This has led to inefficient administration, poor governance, and a stifling of academic freedom [16].

 Faculty members in Nepali universities have reported concerns over political pressure influencing research outputs and hiring processes, which undermines the quality of education and research.
-A 2020 case study illustrated how political appointments to key administrative positions led to a series of reforms that prioritized political interests over academic concerns, resulting in reduced faculty autonomy and the dilution of academic programs.
+A 2020 case study illustrated how political appointments to key administrative positions led to reforms prioritizing political interests over academic concerns, reducing faculty autonomy and diluting academic programs.

 Political influence also affects curriculum development and teaching methods, where content may be altered to align with political ideologies rather than academic rigor, undermining the integrity of education and stifling critical thinking [20].
-The politicization of research funding and academic appointments has led to stagnation in research output, particularly in fields requiring long-term investment such as science, technology, and social sciences [18].
+The politicization of research funding and academic appointments has led to stagnation in research output, particularly in fields requiring long-term investment, such as science, technology, and social sciences [18].

 The long-term consequences of political interference are profound, leading to a deterioration of institutional credibility, diminishing student enrollment, and exacerbating the brain drain problem.